elias-jfb/Eraser-Background/README.md

-Sure, here is a comprehensive README for your project:

----

 # Image Background Remover

 This project provides a graphical user interface (GUI) for removing the background from images using the `rembg` library.
 The GUI is built with `tkinter` and features a dark theme courtesy of `sv_ttk`.
 This tool is particularly useful for photographers, graphic designers, and anyone who needs to isolate subjects in images for further processing.